Master of Science in Physician Assistant Studies - California

 A.T.
-Still University (ATSU) has partnered with the National Association of Community Health Centers (NACHC) to develop the Central Coast Physician Assistant Program (CCPAP), with the goal of educating community-oriented physician assistants who will provide whole person primary care to our nation’s underserved communities.
+Still University (ATSU) has partnered with the National Association of Community Health Centers (NACHC) to develop the Central Coast Physician Assistant (CCPA) program, with the goal of educating community-oriented physician assistants who will provide whole person primary care to our nation’s underserved communities.

-CCPAP prepares highly competent professionals in the science of medicine steeped in the osteopathic tradition of body, mind, and spirit care for the whole person and service to underserved populations.
-From their first day, CCPAP students are immersed in engaged scholarship, threading the philosophy of whole person healthcare and serving the underserved through classes and activities designed to foster critical thinking.
-Award-winning faculty, adjuncts, and instructors provide leadership, guidance, and supervision to CCPAP students in all phases of their education with the time-honored medical education traditions of mentored experience, example, and excellence.
+CCPA program prepares highly competent professionals in the science of medicine steeped in the osteopathic tradition of body, mind, and spirit care for the whole person and service to underserved populations.
+From their first day, CCPA students are immersed in engaged scholarship, threading the philosophy of whole person healthcare and serving the underserved through classes and activities designed to foster critical thinking.

 - Family medicine

 - General pediatrics